Who We Are

 - Asking questions about:

 - the need for your surgery or treatment

 - your medication and its proper usage and side effects

 - about the results of your tests and treatments.

 - Letting us know if something doesn't feel right about your care, or if there is anything more we can do to improve your care or safety.

 What to Expect

-No matter which of our staff provides care to you, you can expect each of them to:
+No matter who among our staff provides care to you, you can expect each of them to: